MileHacker Logo

 • Consider shoulder seasons (April-June, September-October) for a good balance of weather and crowds.

-• The Mont is beautifully illuminated at night, offering an enchanting, crowd-free view coming from the mainland.
+• The Mont is beautifully illuminated at night, offering a magical, crowd-free view coming from the mainland.

 Access and Views

-The new footbridge resulting in the Mont gives clear, unobstructed views.
+The new footbridge resulting in mont Saint-michel gives clear, unobstructed views.
 Experiment with different angles as you walk towards it for unique photos.

 Best Photo Spots